markur4/plotastic/README.md

 ```

 ### Initialize DataAnalysis Object
-- DataAnalysis will give you feedback on data
+- `DataAnalysis` will give you feedback on data
-- This iobject contains every tool you need, from plotting to statistics!
+- The `DataAnalysis` object contains every tool you need, from plotting to statistics!

 ```python